-Using technology in the classrooms, students access the Accelerated Reader program to assess reading comprehension, First in Mathto review and reinforce mathematical concepts, and Type-to-Learn, to teach tough typing skills.
+Using technology in the classrooms, students access the Accelerated Reader program to assess reading comprehension, IXL to review and reinforce mathematical concepts, and Type-to-Learn, to teach tough typing skills.

 Classroom computers are linked to a local area network where students can store and access work from any computer in the school.

 Each classroom is equipped with an interactive whiteboard (SMART Board).
 The SMART Boards provide ways to show students anything that can be presented on a computer’s desktop (educational software, web sites, and others), and allow for interaction between the teachers, students, and technology.
 TCS staff members share their knowledge and experiences with university students by guest lecturing in education classes and present at the annual Tatnall SMART Board Users Conference.